udayarora902/la-fetch/readme.md

 ---

-## Admin Creation Strategy
+## Admin Bootstrap Strategy

+- The `/api/users` registration route is intentionally **public**.
-- The **first admin** is created manually (or seeded) to bootstrap the system.
+- The controller enforces a bootstrap rule:

+  - If **no admin exists**, the first user with role `admin` can be created.
-- Once an admin exists, **only admins** can create additional users or admins via the API.
+  - Once an admin exists, **only authenticated admins** can create users or other admins.

-- This design prevents unauthorized privilege escalation and mirrors real-world RBAC systems.
+- This approach allows initial system setup while preventing privilege escalation.

 ---